Louisiana Legends Fest

 Q – How does a charity become a LLF Charity Partner?

-A – LLF Charity Partner registration is now closed for the 2022 festival.
-The LLF Charity Partner program is designed to reflect the mission of “pooled resources”.
-The program encourages registered 501(c)3 and religious organizations in Claiborne Parish to register and work in the with CUF/LLF in the planning and production of the festival.
-Plan now to register for the 2023 festival in Spring 2023.
+A – The LLF Charity Partner program is designed to reflect the mission of “pooled resources”.
+The program encourages registered 501(c)3 and religious, youth, school, civic organizations in Claiborne Parish to register and work in the with CUF/LLF in the planning and production of the festival.

 Q – Can I raise money for a national or charity outside of Claiborne Parish?